RelationalAI VS Code Extension

 Support

-Note: This extension is the early stages of development and is currently being supported by a small team.
+Note: This extension is currently being supported by a small team.
 Feedback is very much welcomed.
 We expect to address bug reports and will do our best with feature requests as well.

 Appendix